Corresponding Angles

 Can Corresponding Angles be Consecutive Interior Angles?

-No corresponding angles can not be considered as consecutive interior angles because the consecutive interior angles are the angles that are on the same side of the transversal but inside the two parallel lines.
+No corresponding angles can not be considered consecutive interior angles because the consecutive interior angles are the angles that are on the same side of the transversal but inside the two parallel lines.
+But among every pair of corresponding angles, one is interior and the other is exterior.

 Can Corresponding Angles be Right Angles?

-If the transversal is perpendicular to the given parallel lines, then the corresponding angles of a transversal across parallel lines are right angles, all angles are right angles.
+If the transversal is perpendicular to the given parallel lines, then the corresponding angles of a transversal across parallel lines are right angles, and all angles are right angles as well at the intersection points.

-What do you Understand by Corresponding Angles Postulate?
+What do you Understand by the Corresponding Angles Postulate?

-According to the corresponding angles postulate, the corresponding angles are congruent if the transversal intersects two parallel lines.
+According to the corresponding angles postulate, the corresponding angles are congruent if a transversal intersects two parallel lines.

 Are Corresponding Angles Sum up to 90 Degrees?